Crowts/Vending-Machine/README.md

 # Vending-Machine

 A HTML and JavaScript web application hosting a vending machine that dispenses coldrinks.
 Launching `vending.html` in a server allows you to view and interact with it.
-If you're lanching through your browser, the HTTP requests and AJAX will not work.
+If you're lanching through your browser, the XMLHttPRequest will not work due to CORS errors.
+Please start a server either by using python's SimpleHTTPServer or download the Chrome extension listed first in the required dependancies below.

 # Requirements
 A number of tools and frameworks are required for the operation of the app.
 It's importat to install the following: